The Art of Recovery Symposium, Leeds

 An open, accessible breakout space and wellbeing support will be available throughout the day.

-Tickets to attend The Art of Recovery Symposium on 8 January 2025 will be on sale from October via NSCD website: £35 full / £20 unwaged / £10 NSCD students.
+Tickets to attend The Art of Recovery Symposium on 8 January 2025 can be purchased via the NSCD website: £35 full / £20 unwaged / £10 NSCD students.

 ‘Better Together’